waldenblue/naosei1456/README.md

 Here is where I change the current execution to an IO thread through [Coroutines Dispatchers](https://kotlinlang.org/docs/coroutine-context-and-dispatchers.html) by default.
 All the UseCase’s will go to background when executed before consulting **DATA** layer via repository.
 This will prevent any accidental long task execution in the MainThread afecting App performance and the UX.

-UseCase's can also help to abstract common logic between features
+UseCase's can also help to abstract common logic between features if necessary, e.g. requesting data from 2 different Repositories.

+💡 PUBLIC METHODS OF DOMAIN AND DATA LAYERS ARE...

+-